 - Rhodium Silver: Rhodium plated jewelry is a great option for those with sensitive skin.
 Rhodium is applied in its purest form, free from allergies like nickel that may trigger allergies.

-- Sterling Silver: May have allergic reactions for people with sensitive skin due to the alloy composition of various metals, such as copper, zinc, nickel, etc.
+- Sterling Silver: May have allergic reactions for people with sensitive skin due to the alloy composition of various metals, such as copper, zinc, etc.

 Price and Value